hanslhansl/loop-to-constant/README.md

 for i in range(max(a, c + 1), b):
     r += i
 ```
-That's a for loop over an arithmetic expression and as mentioned [before](#transforming-a-for-loop-over-an-arithmetic-expression) [Sympy](https://www.sympy.org/en/index.html) can do the rest of the work.
+That's a for loop over an arithmetic expression and as mentioned [before](#transforming-a-for-loop-over-an-arithmetic-expression) Sympy can do the rest of the work.

-Using the formula for the [second example](#motivation) it can be done manually too:
+Using the solution for the [second example](#motivation) it can be done manually too:
 ```
 r = (b**2 - b + max(a, c + 1) - max(a, c + 1)**2) / 2
 ```